 People want to use the holiday for their commercial purposes, but still insist on keeping it as a religious observation.
 The first objective doesn’t go well with the second.
 People want to use the holdiay to bring both believer and non-belivers into their businesses by bringing non-Christians into Chrismas.
 It doesn’t work to draw the non-believer into your religious holiday for secular purposes and then fault the need to show those non-believers some deference by recognizing their not sharing your faith.

-I think if Chistians want to not have greeting like Happy Holidays, then they needed to Christmas like easter – a holiday for Christians only, not a commercial opportunity.
+I think if Chistians want to not have greeting like Happy Holidays, then they needed to treat Christmas like Easter – a holiday for Christians only, not a commercial opportunity.
+You can’t have it both ways.